Jahnic-kb/data-engineering-learning/README.md

 This repository supports a recurring release-intelligence and personalized learning pipeline for data engineering and related technical topics.

 The pipeline monitors relevant changes in R, Python, Azure, APIs, databases, deployment, observability, AI systems, and adjacent areas.
-Important developments are translated into structured learning workshops and, after human review, into a cumulative knowledge base tailored to the learner, with a focus on long-term retention and building strong technical intuition.
+Important developments are translated into structured learning workshops and, after human review, into a cumulative knowledge base, with a focus on long-term retention and building strong technical intuition.

 ## Repository structure